 We eat homemade granola for breakfast almost every day at our house.
 My daughter also loves it for a snack, since this recipe creates nice clusters – and I love knowing exactly what the ingredients are in that snack.
 Store bought granola gets a bad rap because of the sugar, but you can make it with less, plus it’s a lot less expensive as well.

 This is a really flexible recipe.
 Don’t have nuts?
-Leave ’em out.
+Leave them out.
 Want to use up a half-eaten bag of dried apricots?
 Cut them up and throw them in.
-I sometimes use all rolled oats and sometimes use a 5-grain mix I get from Bob’s Red Mill.
-Just keep the total amount to 10 cups of dry ingredients, of which rolled oats and/or grains should account for about 8 cups.
+Or any other dried fruit – you get the idea.

-One of the things I’ll add sometimes is flour.
-I noticed when looking at boxed granola that there was always flour listed, and I wanted to create more “chunks” like they have in the commercial cereals, so I tried it, and it seems to work.
+I noticed when looking at boxed granola that there was always flour listed, and I wanted to create more “chunks” like they have in the commercial cereals, so I added a bit one time and it did create more chunks.
 Any type of flour works, since it’s being used to add to the “clumpiness” factor, but it’s also totally optional.

-Pour the sugar mixture in the oat mixture in a stream all around the pan.
-Take a large spoon and start mixing it together with a large spoon, but don’t get discouraged!
+After you’ve poured the hot mixture over the dry ingredients, start mixing it together with a large spoon, but don’t get discouraged!
 It will seem like it can’t possibly cover all the dry ingredients, but just keep mixing, using the spoon to get all the edges and smooshing with the back of the spoon, and it will eventually be evenly coated.
 And it really only takes a few minutes, I swear!

-Now, I’ve read that some like to use their hands to mix the granola, and I actually tried this which makes me want to mention two things:
+Now, I’ve read that some people recommend using your hands to mix the granola and I actually tried this, which makes me want to mention two things:

 - The sugar mixture is HOT.

 - It’s really very sticky.
 Very sticky.